The Best Bait For Largemouth Bass

 When To Use A Swimbait

-Swimbaits can mimic various baitfish common in bass waters, making them effective pretty much all year.
-In the winter, bass anglers often have success hopping them on an umbrella rig or underspin then letting them fall to look like a dying shad for the nearby bass.
-Swimbaits are most effective on either a jighead in the open water areas or on a weedless hook going through shallow grass during the summer.
+Swimbaits can mimic various baitfish common in bass waters, making them effective all year.
+In the winter, bass anglers often have success hopping them on an umbrella rig or underspin and then letting them fall to look like a dying baitfish for the nearby bass.
+Swimbaits are most effective on either a jighead in open water areas or a weedless hook going through shallow grass during the summer.

-When bass fishing with a swimbait, be sure to reel in slowly in order to imitate the swim pattern of prey fish.
-Reeling in slowly makes the lure look like a dying baitfish near the surface of the water.
-A topwater swimbait is sometimes more effective in the early morning or late evening, during the times the water is usually calmer.
-Big largemouth bass often think swimbaits are dying baitfish and will strike hard.
+When bass fishing with a swimbait, be sure to reel in slowly to imitate the swim pattern of prey fish.
+Reeling in slowly makes the lure look like a dying baitfish near the water’s surface.
+A topwater swimbait is sometimes more effective in the early morning or late evening when the water is usually calmer.
+Big largemouth bass often thinks swimbaits are dying baitfish and will strike hard.

 Other Top Lures

 Crawfish are often found in the shallow weeds and deep rocks of bass fisheries.
 They are usually most active during most of the year except for any cold fronts.

 Bass anglers can fish plastic craws on the back of a jig, dragged on a Carolina rig, flipped into cover, and fished on a shakey head.
 Crawfish are one of the most important forage species for largemouth bass, so anytime you suspect some are around, it’s a good idea to give a craw lure a shot.

 These lures sit on top of the water, and by jerking the rod, bass anglers can give them a lifelike action making it extremely hard to resist to the largemouth bass.